guardian/typerighter/vision.md

+# Challenges

+1. Mistakes in spelling, grammar and style exist in our published content.
+2. Knowledge of what is 'correct' for all three of these categories is uneven, and both changes and degrades over time.
+3. The Guardian optimises for speed of publication, which increases the likelihood that we'll make mistakes in published content.
+The cost of correcting published errors is generally greater than catching them pre-publication.
+4. Subediting in production includes mundane tasks that, we think, can be automated.

+Typerighter is built to address these challenges.

 # Vision

-The goal of Typerighter is to provide a [universally available](#universal) document checking service, via  an [easy-to-use](#easy-to-use) and [minimal interface](#minimal), that is [accurate](#accurate), [transparent](#transparent), and [responsive to change](#responsive-to-change).
+The goal of the Typerighter project is to provide a [universally available](#universal) document proofing service, via  an [easy-to-use](#easy-to-use) and [minimal interface](#minimal), that is [accurate](#accurate), [transparent](#transparent), and [responsive to change](#responsive-to-change).

 ## Universal

-Good proofing tools should provide value to users wherever they write.
+Proofing tools should be available to authors wherever they write.

 Typerighter should be available for use across our internal toolset and beyond it.
-It should be easy for other applications to integrate with it, regardless of platform or publishing cadence.
-It should just care about text.
+It should be as easy as possible to integrate into other applications, regardless of platform or publishing cadence.
+Its API should only care about text.

-### KPIs
+#### KPIs

-- Adoption
+- Adoption across organisation
 - Number of tools using the service

 ## Easy to use

-A frictionless experience keeps users engaged.
+A frictionless experience keeps users happy and drives adoption.

 Typerighter should be easy to use, for writers and maintainers alike.
-The less friction our users experience, the better they are able to do their jobs.
+The less friction our users experience, the more likely they are to use the service, and to recommend it to others.

 ### KPIs

 - User feedback
-- Adoption
+- Adoption across organisation

 ## Minimal